 Help with Council tax and financial support

-The Government has provided all councils with funding to help those residents who find themselves in most financial need during the coronavirus situation.
+The Government has provided all councils with funding to help those residents who find themselves in most financial need during the COVID-19 (Coronavirus) situation.

 The Council has used this funding to reduce the 2020/21 council tax bill by £150 (COVID-19 Hardship Payment) for working-age adults who qualify for the Council Tax Reduction scheme.
 If your bill is less than £150 you will no longer owe anything for the year.